Ertan40/Football_Data_Analytics_Azure_Data_Eng_Project/README.md

 <p><img src="images/6.publish_all.jpg" alt="4.copied_data_fromraw_to_transformed" width="800px"></p>

 Anyway you can find below steps - How to transform raw_data through Azure Dataricks:
 Azure Databricks, using PySpark, can be used for these transformations.
-Data initially stored in csv format in the "raw_data" folder is converted to the csv format as it progresses to "transformed_data".
+Data initially stored in csv format in the "raw_data" folder can be converted to the csv format as it progresses to "transformed_data".
 This transformation can be carried out through Databricks notebooks:

 1. Mount the storage.
 2. Execute transformation by using the Azure Databricks compute engine.